Native American peoples

 Atsugewi tribes are very similar.

 Enjoy the stories!
-If you would like to recommend a Maidu legend for this page or think one of the ones on here
+If you would like to recommend a Maidu legend for this page, please let us know.

 (Kodoyanpe, in the Maidu language, also known as Earth-Initiate):